Melvin George Talbert

-Bishop Melvin G. Talbert is a retired bishop in The United Methodist Church (UMC), the second largest Protestant denomination in the United States.
+Bishop Melvin G. Talbert (June 14, 1934 – August 3, 2023) was an American bishop in The United Methodist Church (UMC), the second largest Protestant denomination in the United States.

 Biography

 Born in Clinton, Louisiana, Talbert was one of seven children of sharecropper parents, Florence George and Nettles.
 He was married to Ethelou Douglas for thirty-eight years prior to her death in February 1999.
 Talbert has one daughter, Evangeline Violet, married to James H. Sifford, Sr. They have three children: Kaetlin, James, Jr. and Melvin Douglas.
-Talbert married Marilyn W. Magee April 1, 2000.
+Talbert married Marilyn W. Magee on April 1, 2000.

-After attending public schools and working various jobs, Melvin received a BA degree from Southern University, Baton Rouge, LA, and an M.Div. degree from Interdenominational Theological Center (ITC)/Gammon Theological Seminary, Atlanta, GA.
-While at ITC, Talbert became President of the student body during his middler year, while serving a two-point charge in Tennessee.
+After attending public schools and working various jobs, Talbert received a BA degree from Southern University, Baton Rouge, LA, and an M.Div. degree from Interdenominational Theological Center (ITC)/Gammon Theological Seminary, Atlanta, GA.
+While at ITC, Talbert became president of the student body during his middler year, while serving a two-point charge in Tennessee.
 He was ordained Deacon by Bishop Willis J. King, Jr., and was ordained Elder by Bishop Gerald H. Kennedy.
 After serving as interim at St. John's (Watts), Associate at Wesley, Los Angeles, and Pastor at Hamilton, Los Angeles, Melvin was named Associate Council Director, Southern California-Arizona Conference.
-One year later, he was appointed District Superintendent for the Long Beach District.
-In 1973, Melvin was elected General Secretary for the General Board of Discipleship, Nashville, where he served until he was elected to the episcopacy in 1980 and was assigned to the Seattle Area.
-He was assigned to the San Francisco Area in 1988, where he retired August 31, 2000.
+One year later, he was appointed district superintendent for the Long Beach District.
+In 1973, Melvin was elected general secretary for the General Board of Discipleship, Nashville, where he served until he was elected to the episcopacy in 1980 and was assigned to the Seattle Area.
+He was assigned to the San Francisco Area in 1988, where he retired on August 31, 2000.